DivyanshuTak/BRAF_Classification/README.md

 ---

 ## Installation
-The porject works on two anaconda environments for segmentation code and classification code respectively.
+The project works on two anaconda environments for segmentation code and classification code respectively.
 Use this command for installing the anaconda environment for the segmentation code
 ```shell
 cd BRAF_Classification/aidan_segmentation/nnUNet_pLGG/environment.yml